Soupala/Zup/README.md

-day15-epoll-meteor-demo
+Zup
 =======================

-The demo application for meteor framework
+The demo application for meteor framework based on shekhargulati/day15-epoll-meteor-demo